katharostech/lucky/README.md

 [snap]: https://snapcraft.io/lucky

-> **Note:** Unlike the Windows and mac packages, this will install Lucky from the latest commit on master instead of the latest pre-release.
+> **Note:** Unlike the Homebrew package, this will install Lucky from the latest commit on master instead of the latest pre-release.

 ### Homebrew ( MacOS )